lix-project/lix-website/content/team.md

   **Should a governance decision involving these or any other financial ties arise, pennae will recuse themselves from the relevant decision-making.**

-- **piegames** declare that they are beneficiary of at least one NLnet grant project on Lix.
-  **All paid work on Lix is fully aligned with the project's technical vision and roadmap, and piegames will reject any paid work which may conflict with the Lix project's bests interest.**

 - **Qyriad** is a one-third owner of **Tactile Metrology B.V.
 (TMBV)**, a company that currently sponsors Lix development.
 TMBV declares that it has no financial stake in the future of Lix or Nix,